sxdjt/ha-temperature-trend-analysis/README.md

 A first attempt at creating rate of change and other statistics, using Home Assitant historical data.
-Basically, I want to see how fast my garage heats and cools.

 _Note: The script defaults to pulling the last 30 days of data; my HA integration was reset recently and only has a few days' worth._